Skip to main content

 J.P.
 Morgan provides a principal protect feature offered with a robust set of capabilities.

-The following list covers common use cases that demonstrate when to use wire payments:
+The following are some common use cases that show when wire payments are the best option.

-• Domestic and Cross-border Payments: Easily pay suppliers and vendors domestically or cross-border.
+• Domestic and cross-border payments: Easily pay suppliers and vendors, whether domestically or across borders.

 Processing